rails/rails/guides/source/upgrading_ruby_on_rails.md

 #### Extraction of some helper methods to `rails-controller-testing`

 `assigns` and `assert_template` have been extracted to the `rails-controller-testing` gem.
-To continue using these methods in your controller tests, add `gem 'rails-controller-testing'` to your `Gemfile`.
+To continue using these methods in your controller tests, add `gem "rails-controller-testing"` to your `Gemfile`.

 If you are using RSpec for testing, please see the extra configuration required in the gem's